You can ask questions about our service, shipping issues, custom Chinese calligraphy, or anything else you might want to know.

 I really hate it when this happens - I feel very bad about it, but I'm glad it doesn't happen very often.

 This is usually limited to slight damage such as a small wrinkle or in the worst case, a crease.
-This is usually the result of an over-zealous inspection from a U.S. Customs agent.
-In the case of New Zealand, damage is usually the result of Customs officers who like to slice and dice with their knives.
-(We've had almost no cases of damage in Western Europe and the UK)
+This is often the result of mishandling in the a U.S. Postal Service (We've had almost no cases of damage in Western Europe and the UK)

 If this happens to you, DON'T WORRY, I will take care of you.